albertoCCz/plutusCourse/Week04/Lecture4.md

 ```
 With this trace, we are just observing the state communicated by the contract after a number of Slots.
 In particular, we wait 5 Slots and observe the state using the `observableState` function, to which we pass the handler `h` of the contract associated with the wallet.
 Because the first communication made by the contract happens after Slot 10, we will get an empty* list on the console.
 Then we wait for another 10 Slots and ask again for the state.
 Now the contract has already communicated something, as we have passed Slot 15 and the communications happened on Slot 10.
 In particular, we will observe the list `[1]` on the console.
 I'll let you guess what happens when we take a look at the contract state for the third time.

-*_Quick note_: if you are asking how can it returns an emtpy list, just remember that we impossed that the Writer parameter type had to be an instance of the type class `Monoid`.
+*_Quick note_: if you are asking how can it return an empty list, just remember that we imposed that the Writer parameter type had to be an instance of the type class `Monoid`.
 This type class implements three functions, the first one being `mempty :: a` which just gives you the empty object of your data type instance.
 In this case, our data type instance is a `List`, so the empty object is `[]`.
 (Sorry for the terminology, as I am still far from being fluent in Haskell).